Skip to main content

-Automating Meeting Sharing with Claude Code + a Custom Fireflies MCP
+Automating Meeting Sharing with a Custom Fireflies MCP Server

-How I built a Fireflies connector in 10 minutes and used it to share several months of customer calls with my team
+How I built a Fireflies MCP server in 10 minutes and used it to share several months of customer calls with my team.

 1